 Choose a pedalboard that is designed to protect with the Gator Cases G-TOUR Series Guitar Pedalboard-LGW.

-Made with plywood fabricated with aluminum valance exterior, you know that this is a durable gear.
-And, since it has retractable tow handle and in-line wheels, transporting this pedalboard has never been this easy.
+Made with plywood fabricated with an aluminum valance exterior, you know that this is a durable gear.
+And, since it has a retractable tow handle and in-line wheels, transporting this pedalboard has never been this easy.

 Finally, it features heavy-duty spring-loaded rubber grip handles with recessed butterfly latches and 3M dual lock fastener for the pedal installation.